Opening Prayer: History

 Leonard Bernstein had a close connection to Carnegie Hall.
 He made his debut there on 14 November 1943, stepping in for Bruno Walter on short notice.
 As the orchestra's first American conductor and conducting the New York Philharmonic for the first time, the event was widely publicised and made him well known.
 Bernstein appeared at the hall until 1990 in more than 430 events as pianist, conductor, composer and educator.

 When the hall was reopened after restoration in 1986, Bernstein received the first commission for the opening celebrations.
 He set a Hebrew benediction for baritone and orchestra.
 The text is the Priestly Blessing, which serves to conclude the liturgy of traditional morning services, in English:

 May the Lord bless you and keep you;

 May He make His face shine upon you and be gracious unto you;

 May He lift up His countenance and give you the blessing of peace.

 The music began as a piano miniature, part of 13 Anniversaries, from No. 12 dedicated to Aaron Stern.
 Bernstein conducted the New York Philharmonic in the premiere on 15 December 1986, with Kurt Ollmann as the baritone soloist.
 The long concert began with piano pieces by Chopin played by Vladimir Horowitz, had six songs sung by Frank Sinatra in the middle, and ended with the final movement from Mahler's Resurrection Symphony, conducted by Zubin Mehta.

+Jubilee Games and Concerto for Orchestra

 Bernstein used the music later as a movement of his Jubilee Games.
 He wrote that work first in two movements for the 50th anniversary of the Israel Philharmonic.
-He added Opening prayer as a middle movement in a revised version for the first performance in the United States in which he conducted the orchestra at Avery Fisher Hall in 1988.
+He added Opening Prayer as a middle movement in a revised version for the first performance in the United States in which he conducted the orchestra at Avery Fisher Hall in 1988.

 When he expanded Jubilee Games further in 1989, then called Concerto for Orchestra, he added a different second movement and moved Opening Prayer, now called Benediction, to the final position of four: